Make An Appointment

 The procedure is usually carried out as a day case, with a hospital stay of a few hours.
 Please remember that you won’t be able to drive yourself to hospital.
 You may wish to ask a relative or friend to accompany you, or to drop you off and collect you when you’re ready to go home.
 If getting to and from the hospital is difficult, we may be able to offer assistance.
 Please alert our secretarial team, as the hospital bookings office won’t be able to help with transport.

 What will my surgery journey look like?
-Find out more on our preparing for surgery page.
+Find out by clicking here.

 Most cataract surgery today is carried out using topical anaesthesia.
 This is done with eye drops to numb the eye and surrounding area.
 You will be awake during the operation and aware of some movement, touch and water, but the procedure will be painless.
 We routinely offer intravenous sedation, which many people find reassuring and relaxing.